National Geographic

 Hollywood's reliance on bankable — and often white — actors has led to another round of sharp criticism of filmmakers for "whitewashing" roles where race and ethnicity play a part.

-Tahrir Square is again the focal point of upheaval in Egypt, and as was the case with the revolution of 2011, the dark side of the protests is revealed.
-Over 100 women have been sexually assaulted and even raped by mobs of men between June 28 and July 4, according to Human Rights Watch.
-On the night of Friday 28 June, a 22-year-old Dutch reporter claims she was raped by five men before being taken to the hospital.
+Tahrir Square is again the focal point of upheaval in Egypt.
+Over 100 women were sexually assaulted by mobs of men between June 28 and July 4, according to Human Rights Watch.